ncravino/H96_MAX_V58/README.md

 [Activating OTG on the USB2.0 Port](./docs/activating_otg.md)

-WIP: This appears to make the port not usable for keyboards/etc. It has another one so no issue for now.
+When debug mode is on the port cannot be used for peripherals like a keyboard.

 ### Install a new Launcher